- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 We advise you to reconsider your need to travel to Bahrain at this time due to the uncertain security situation and the threat of terrorist attack.
 Terrorist attacks have caused a number of deaths and casualties in recent years.
-In the light of this Bahraini authorities have advised residents and visitors to Bahrain to avoid all suspicious objects.
+In light of this, Bahraini authorities have advised residents and visitors to Bahrain to avoid all suspicious objects.
 Further such bombings could occur.

 Recent incidents include:

 - On 4 July 2014, a policeman was killed in an explosion in East Eker.

 - On 19 April 2014, two people were killed and three injured when a car bomb exploded in Mughsha, near Manama.